keylime/enhancements/signature_body.md

 The signatures section lists two json keys:

-* keyid: The keyid can be one of three.
+* keyid: The keyid can be one of two.
 ** A sha256 hash of a public key (therefore acting as a map).
 This allows an out-of-band public key ** A base64 encoded X509 v3 certificate in PEM format.
-This is in-band as it can be chained to CA for indenity.
+This is in-band and can be chained to CA for indenity.

 #### signed